rundtjan/gardening-app/puutarhasovellus/dokumentaatio/vaatimusmaarittely.md

 - the user can make add a new entry (i.e. "plant something")
 - the user can add data to entry (e.g. register yield, comment on weather conditions)
 - the user can delete/hide entries
+### Functions in production mode at the moment
+- the user can register for an account
+- the user can login and see the mainview
 ## Further development ideas
 - statistics for general data
 - integrate weather statistics